-The biggest importance these tattoos held came from distant history, between 15th and 19th century when local Catholic inhabitants were often exposed to violent attacks from the Ottoman Empire whose soldiers would also steal local women.
+The biggest importance these tattoos held came from distant history, between the 15th and 19th century when local Catholic inhabitants were often exposed to violent attacks from the Ottoman Empire whose soldiers would also steal local women.

-To protect their wives and daughters from the Ottomans, they tattooed their hands, fingers, chest and sometimes even the forehead!
+To protect their wives and daughters from the Ottomans, they tattooed their hands, fingers, chest, and sometimes even the forehead!
 The “tattoo artist” would usually be a local woman who would ink younger girls in the village.

-Most common designs that girls would tattoo on themselves would be crosses, crowns, and dots in various forms and the ink was not even ink – it was a mixture of mother’s milk, honey, coal and spit!
+The most common designs that girls would tattoo on themselves would be crosses, crowns, and dots in various forms and the ink was not even ink – it was a mixture of mother’s milk, honey, coal and spit!

-The tradition has ended after the WWII when the communist government has forbidden any visible signs of religion on people.
+The tradition has ended after WWII when the communist government has forbidden any visible signs of religion on people.
 Still, that didn’t stop many women to continue to pay respect to their tradition and you can see elderly women in these areas that proudly show off their “tats”.

 Just recently, an interest in these specific tattoos has risen and many young people, men, and women, tattoo those traditional Croatian motives on their hands and back.
 Some out of tradition, some out of fashion, but what is most important – the heritage lives on, and this one is quite…permanent!